The Complete Bird Perch Health Guide

 Common Causes:

-- Years of inappropriate perches
+- Years of inappropriate perch types

 - Lack of varying diameters

-- Perches placed at wrong heights
+- Perches placed at incorrect heights

 Warning Signs: